Skip to Main Content

 Evan Easley, News and Features Team Leader February 14, 2025

-Disclaimer: Some of the comments about the military and service do not reflect the U.S. Army as a whole but only the experiences and opinions of a few.
+Disclaimer: Some of the comments about the military and service do not reflect the U.S. Military as a whole but only the experiences and opinions of a few.
 ‘What are your plans for after...

 Adaria Crutcher (12) is the Managing Editor for the Scroll and the co-founder of StoryUnfinished, a mental health awareness group.
 Crutcher’s efforts helped her win the Keeper of the Dream award, given to those that are continuing Martin Luther King Jr.’s legacy.